 Within the Osa you will find Dos Brazos, a town with a rich history and an even more prosperous future.
 Not more than 30 years ago, gold, and lots of it, was Dos Brazos’ claim to fame.
 Today Dos Brazos is a sleepy little village of just 300 inhabitants that lies in the richest location you can imagine, right at the border of the world famous Corcovado National Park where you can enjoy the newly opened El Tigre trail!
 Although gold mining is still practiced, the real wealth of the area is the captivating biodiversity found in the last remaining intact lowland tropical rainforest in Central America.

 It’s a small oasis of civilization, surrounded by the jungle of the forest reserve that encompasses Corcovado.
 Although it’s a short 12-kilometer ride from the beautiful Golfo Dulce beaches of Puerto Jimenez, and just a little further from great wave riding in Matapalo, it’s a town that is barely known on the tourist circuit.
 From Dos Brazos you’ll find extensive walking trails into the jungle, with many waterfalls to see, the newly opened Cocorvado El Tigre trail, world class birding, night tours, horseback riding, gold panning and more are all available.
-There are two small grocers, a bar, and a Soda (cafe).
 So get off the beaten path, and make your way to Dos Brazos del Rio Tigre!

 Cabo Matapalo, Peninsula de Osa